notadeejay/rbc-training/data/Week 1 Day 2/06__Add Header__Exercise.md

 ### Missing Quotes

-It's easy to leave out your closing quotes on a web page, if you notice that suddenly all of your code is the same colour, go through and see if you can spot the error:
+It's easy to forget about closing quotes.
+If you notice that suddenly all of your code is the same (or suddenly different) colour, go through and see if you can spot the error:

 ![](https://cl.ly/3C1A2A0v1B28/Screen%20Recording%202017-10-25%20at%2007.23%20PM.gif)